ncochard/matchmediaquery/README.md

 # matchmediaquery

+Media queries for your client and server

 `matchmediaquery` is a fork of `matchmedia`.
-The author of `matchmedia` has not published to the npm repository the lastest version of `matchmedia`.
-So `matchmediaquery` is a replacement that can be used until `matchmedia` is maintained.
+The author of `matchmedia` has not published the latest version of `matchmedia` to the npm repository.
+So `matchmediaquery` can be used as an alternative until `matchmedia` is published.

-Media queries for your client and server